emdrayallday/js_interview/readme.md

 14. What is the difference between classical and prototype in javascript?

-  classical - java / c++ ... class that acts as blueprint of house, then create instance that builds that house. prototype - all object orientation in js is based on prototypes
+  classical - java / c++ ... class that acts as blueprint of house, then create instance that builds that house. prototype - all object orientation in js is based on prototypes - pseudo classical inheritance and
+15. How do you do pseudo classical inheritance?